gruvix/CRUD-Clubs/README.md

     The app lacks mechanisms to prevent unauthorized access or data manipulation since password protection is not implemented, making accounts vulnerable to unauthorized access.

+### Missing frontend test coverage

+    The current state of the project's frontend has limitations in its testing strategy, lacking unit, component and integration tests, so there's less assurance that the codebase functions as intended, leading to a potenial lack of confidence in the overall quality.

 ## Credits